Introduction to DMAIC

 - Control

-Let’s briefly explore what each phase entails, keeping in mind how Tallyfy can support your thinking and actions at each stage.
+Let’s explore what each phase entails, keeping in mind how Tallyfy can support your thinking and actions at each stage.

 - Problem Statement: Articulating the issue concisely (e.g., “Client onboarding takes too long, averaging 15 days, leading to client dissatisfaction.”).